Youssouf Mulumbu

-Nganguyousuf Mulumbu (born 25 January 1987) is a Congolese professional footballer who plays as a midfielder for club Orléans.
+Nganguyousuf Mulumbu (born 25 January 1987) is a Congolese former professional footballer who played as a midfielder.

 Mulumbu came through Paris Saint-Germain's youth academy.
 He began playing for Paris Saint-Germain B in 2004 and was promoted to the first-team in 2006.
 He was sent on two loan deals to Amiens and West Bromwich Albion, respectively, ultimately signing a permanent deal with the latter.
 He played there several years, winning the club's player of the year award for 2011.
-In 2015, he moved to newly-promoted Premier League club Norwich City, and he played for Scottish clubs Celtic and Kilmarnock between 2017 and 2021.
+In 2015, he moved to newly promoted Premier League club Norwich City, and he played for Scottish clubs Celtic and Kilmarnock between 2017 and 2021.
 Afterwards, he returned to Congo to play for Saint-Éloi Lupopo.
-In 2023 he signed for French team US Orleans.
+In 2023 he signed for French team US Orleans and retired the next year.

 Born in Kinshasa, Zaire, but growing up in France, Mulumbu represented France at various youth levels, before making his international debut in 2008 aged 21.
 He shortly withdrew from the national team citing a "lack of professionalism" in 2009.
 He returned in 2012, and helped the team finish in third place during the 2015 Africa Cup of Nations.